The Scotsman in Space: Production

-This is the first official episode featuring Haggis MacHaggis to not have full involvement of Chris Reccardi, as his unit was disbanded and his wife Lynne Naylor left production a second time.
-Stephen DeStefano produced the storyboards.
+This is the first official episode featuring Haggis MacHaggis to not have full involvement of Chris Reccardi, as his unit was disbanded and his wife Lynne Naylor left production for the second time.
+In his place, Stephen DeStefano produced the storyboards with Bob Camp directing.
+Reccardi would instead spend more time directing another season four episode "Ren Needs Help!".
+The "what are ya!" gag would later be used in "My Shiny Friend", which would be uttered by Mr. Horse himself.

 Reception

 American journalist Thad Komorowski gave the episode three out of five stars.